keunlee/sample-fullstack-app/README.md

 Please choose between any one of the implementations and setup as guided in their README's.

-* Java Backend
+* Java Backend (backend-java)
-* Node JS Backend
+* Node JS Backend (backend-nodejs)
-* .Net Backend
+* .Net Backend (backend-dotnet)

 ## Frontend Setup

-### TODO:

-Ember CLI is F'd for node >=5 and npm >= 3 :( Will need to switch the frontend implementation with something else. (i.e. react, angular2, or aurelia)

-IN PROGRESS
+Please choose between any one of the implementations and setup as guided in their README's.

+* React Frontend (frontend-react)